 To pedipulate something is to move or knead it with your feet.

 A 17th-century adjective meaning “in deep consideration of something.”

 In some contexts (like pervade or perforate) the prefix per– is used to mean “entirely,” “thoroughly,” or “all the way.”
 Consequently, to perfabricate something is to see its construction through to completion—while to permute something is to change it completely, and to pervigilate something is to watch it diligently.

 The perfect word for January—to perhiemate is to spend the winter somewhere.

-Derived from an old Scots word referring to a bird that deserts its nest, to pervoo is to abandon a group of friends or to stop socializing with someone.
+Derived from an old Scots word referring to a bird that deserts its nest, pervoo means to abandon a group of friends or to stop socializing with someone.

 An old American slang word for any fretful, unsettled, irritable feeling.